ippontech/blog-usa/posts/auditing-using-javers.md

 public interface PersonRepository extends MongoRepository<Person, String> {
 }
 ```
-All the changes made to Person objects will be audited by JaVers.
+JaVers will audit all the changes made to Person objects.

 In case of a custom repository, the `@JaversAuditable` annotation needs to be added at the method level: